JosePeeterson/DeepAR_demand_prediction/README.md

 ### Train, Validation and Test Dataset Creation

+The response (target) time series, numerical covariates and categorical covariates are concatenated into a single dataset data frame.

+Date information time series such as hour-of-the-day, day-of-the-week, day-of-the-month, day-of-the-year, week-of-the-year, month-of-the-year and year are concatenated to the single dataset data frame.

+A 70-20-10 split is applied to train-validation-test split of the entire dataset

+For the Tampines cluster, all the covariate time series include 'wea_desc_clstr_175', 'temp_clstr_175', 'hum_clstr_175', 'clstr_171', 'clstr_168', 'clstr_175_lag_502', 'clstr_175_lag_166', 'clstr_175_lag_334', '175_inflow', '175_lag_502_inflow', '175_lag_166_inflow' and '175_lag_334_inflow'.

+However, only two covariates from the following list are used as covariates at any one training run.
+This list includes 'wea_desc_clstr_175', 'temp_clstr_175', 'hum_clstr_175', 'clstr_171', 'clstr_168'.
+This is feature selection.
+It is a hyperparameter.
+If all the features are used in one go, it can lead to longer times for learning and the model may have a higher bias due to underfit.
+This can lead to poor convergence due to not all the features having a high correlation with the targe and ultimately this will lead to poor results.

+Examples of covariate pairs list include:
+1.	[('wea_desc_clstr_175', 'temp_clstr_175'),
+2.	('wea_desc_clstr_175', 'hum_clstr_175'),
+3.	('wea_desc_clstr_175', 'clstr_171'),
+4.	('wea_desc_clstr_175', 'clstr_168'),
+5.	('temp_clstr_175', 'hum_clstr_175'),
+6.	('temp_clstr_175', 'clstr_171'),
+7.	('temp_clstr_175', 'clstr_168'),
+8.	('hum_clstr_175', 'clstr_171'),
+9.	('hum_clstr_175', 'clstr_168'),
+10.	('clstr_171', 'clstr_168')]

+Finally, all the possible columns used for training include the following: 'time_idx', 'group', 'clstr_175', 'wea_desc_clstr_175', 'temp_clstr_175', 'hum_clstr_175', 'clstr_171', 'clstr_168', 'clstr_175_lag_502', 'clstr_175_lag_166', 'clstr_175_lag_334','175_inflow', 'date', '_hour_of_day', '_day_of_week', '_day_of_month', '_day_of_year', '_week_of_year', '_month_of_year' and '_year'.

 ### Automatic Hyperparameter Tuning using Optuna

+Optuna is a hyperparameter optimization framework with visualizations for interpretability.
+It can efficiently search large spaces and prune unpromising trials for faster results compared to grid search.

+The range of all the hyperparameters is specified together with the RMSE of the validation dataset as the objective function to minimize.
+Optuna finds the optimal hyperparameter combination an intelligent way without trying out all the possible combination as in grid search.

 ### Training, Validation and Testing using Pytorch-forecasting

 # Results of DeepAR and comparison Historic Average (HA) Model